tum-pbs/Diffusion-based-Flow-Prediction/README.md

 Other physics-based deep learning works of our group can be found at https://ge.in.tum.de/publications/.

+The application of diffusion models in the field of fluid dynamics is a very ascendant direction.
+If you are interested in this, you can refer to our other work below:

+* [SMDP](https://github.com/tum-pbs/SMDP): Solving Inverse Physics Problems with Score Matching.

+* [autoreg-pde-diffusion](https://github.com/tum-pbs/autoreg-pde-diffusion): Prediction of PDE Simulations using Autoregressive Conditional Diffusion Models (ACDMs).

 If you find this repository useful, please cite our paper via: